tonaljs/tonal/docs/DOCUMENTATION.md

 - [fromFreq](#pitchfromfreq) -  Given a frequency, get the pitch.
 It will round the frequency to the nearest pitch frequency
 - [fromKey](#pitchfromkey) -  Get the pitch of the given piano key number
 - [fromMidi](#pitchfrommidi) -  Get the pitch of the given midi number
+- [harmonizer](#pitchharmonizer) -  Get an harmonizer for a list of intervals.
+An harmonizer is a function that _harmonizes_ a pitch: given a pitch returns a collection of pitches.
 - [interval](#pitchinterval) -  Get the interval between two pitches
 - [intervalFrom](#pitchintervalfrom) -  Get a function that returns an interval from a pitch
 - [intervalTo](#pitchintervalto) -  Get a function that returns a interval to a pitch